 - No statute specifies the youngest age at which a youth can be adjudicated delinquent;

-- Juvenile court has jurisdiction over offenses alleged to have been committed by a person younger than 21 years of age who has violated any law or ordinance before becoming 18 years of age with statutorily enumerated exceptions; Utah Code Ann. § 78A-6-103(1)(a).
+- Juvenile court has jurisdiction over offenses alleged to have been committed by a person younger than 21 years of age at the time of the poroceedings and who is charged with an offense alleged to have occurred before the young person turned 18 years of age, unless the juvenile court transfers jurisdiction to the adult criminal court.; Utah Code Ann. § 78A-6-103(1)(a) (2020).

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Utah has four ways that youth can be prosecuted as adults:
+Utah has multiple ways that youth can be prosecuted as adults: